Drawn to Life: Plot

 The main "race" of creatures inhabiting the universe of Drawn to Life are anthropomorphic fox-like beings known as the "Raposa" (raposa meaning "fox" in Portuguese).
-They were drawn by the Creator, who also drew their world and everything upon it, but is believed to have abandoned the Raposa long ago.
+They were drawn by the Creator, who also drew their world and everything upon it using the Book of Life, but is believed to have abandoned the Raposa long ago.

 The story begins with a Raposa named Mari crying out to the player, the Creator, to help save the village she lives in.
 Along the way, the player meets her best friend, Jowee, and her father, the Mayor.
 These characters are the last remaining villagers.
 The player designs a hero for them, and then runs into Wilfre, a corrupted Raposa that dabbled in creation, and spawned a legion of evil shadow-like creatures.
-The player starts by rescuing the Mayor, who sets off to bring back the Raposa to the Village.
-As the player progresses, the player learns that Wilfre was once a prominent member of the Village, and that in his lust for power, he stole the Book of Life, and tore the pages from it.
-The Mayor asks the player to find and return the pages of the Book of Life, so the Creator can once again draw the missing objects from the Village.
+The player starts by rescuing the Mayor, who sets off to bring back the Raposa to the village.
+As the player progresses, the player learns that Wilfre was once a prominent member of the Village, and that in his lust for power, he stole the Book of Life and tore the pages from it before fleeing the village, but not before the Mayor reclaimed the Book of Life from him.
+Wilfre's actions led the Creator to abandon the Raposa.
+The Mayor asks the hero to find and return the pages of the Book of Life, so the Creator can once again draw the missing objects from the Village.